Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 - And then click on publish button to deploy the script (smart contract)

-After the deployment, you can open the explorer to confirm if the script has been attached to the account.
+After the deployment, you can open the Waves explorer (from your Waves private network on ML BPaaS) to confirm if the script has been attached to the account.
+0.01 waves has been deducted from your account that has been used for the deployment of the smart contract and a transaction has been recorded in a block.

 <img src="img/explorer.png" alt="explorer"/>